blackshirt/asn1/DOCS.md

 ### ASN.1 Length handling
 ASN.1 length indicates how many bytes you should read to get values or contents part.
 It always represents the total number of bytes in the object including all sub-objects but does not include the lengths of the identifier or of the length field itself.

-The standard of X.690 ITU document defines two length types - definite length, and
+The standard of X.690 ITU document defines two length types
+- definite length, and
 - indefinite length.

-ASN.1 definite length comes in two form: short and long form, short form fits in single byte for length between 0 and 127, and the others is long form in multi byte form.
+ASN.1 definite length comes in two form: short and long form.
+The short form fits in single byte for length between 0 and 127, and the others is long form in multi byte form.

 > **Note**
 > This module only support definite length but its only limited to DER encoding of length.
 > Theoretically, definite length support for very big number for length value, ie, value between 0 and 2^1008-1, but in this module, this limited to pre-defined constant, `max_definite_length_count` set to 6 bytes currently, and `max_definite_length_value` set to builtin `max_int`.

-ASN.1 length represented in simple type, ie,
+ASN.1 length was represented in a simple type, ie,
 ```v
 type Length = int
 ```
-You can create length from regular integer with
+You can create a length from regular integer with
 ```v
 fn Length.new(v int) !Length
 ```